drew-two/MLBookcamp-Final/EVALUATION.md

 - [x] Trained only one model, no parameter tuning
 - [x] Trained multiple models (linear and tree-based)
     - For neural networks: tried multiple variations - with dropout or without, with extra inner layers or without
-    - **Note:** I explored CNNs as well as transformers, and their sizes.
-I believe this is sufficient.
 - [x] Trained multiple models and tuned their parameters.
     - For neural networks: same as previous, but also with tuning: adjusting learning rate, dropout rate, size of the inner layer, etc.
-    - **Note:** I explored image augmentation as well as learning rate.
-I believe this is sufficient.

 4. Exporting notebook to script ([trainer.py](./source/trainer.py))
 - [x] The logic for training the model is exported to a separate script